maxschommer/ExercisesInC/reflections/reflection1.md

 int x[3] = {2, 30, -25};

 What is the value of x[1]?
 What is the value of 1[x]?
 Explain why this is the case.

+#Solution:

+x[1] evaluates to 30, because x is a pointer, and the [] notation adds the offset inside the bracket to the memory address of the pointer.
+Thus, x[1] is equivalent to (address of x)+1.

+1[x] also evaluates to 30.
+The reason for this